 Net migration ‘could be down to around 300,000 in next few years’

-Professor Brian Bell, the chairman of the Migration Advisory Committee, has said that he thinks numbers will ‘come down quite rapidly’.
+Professor Brian Bell, the chairman of the Migration Advisory Committee, said he thinks numbers will ‘come down quite rapidly’.

 Your support helps us to tell the story